FAQs - Max Planck School of Photonics

 The purpose of the MPSP program is to provide a five-year program with the overall aim of obtaining a PhD.
 Notwithstanding the integrated study phase, the program is not envisaged solely for obtaining a master's degree without the intention of advancing to PhD research.

-We accept up to 20 students into the study phase and 40 graduates into the research phase annually.
+We accept up to 25 students into the study phase and variable but smaller amount of graduates into the research phase annually.

-Please follow-up on the topics available and indicate up to five topics which interest you in your application for the study phase.
+In your application for the research phase, please follow-up on the topics available and indicate up to three topics of your interest.
 Changes to the topics can be discussed with the respective Fellow during the interview.
 We will do our best to accommodate your preferences and will find you a suitable Fellow match.

 Students that start the program in the study phase will have ample opportunity to figure out where their research interests lie and to identify potential PhD topics with the help of our Fellows.